bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 The title is guessed from the file name and the date from the moment we ran the `hugo new` command.[^1]

-The Markdown content begins after the front matter.
+The Markdown content begins after the front-matter.
 Hugo will update our site in the browser as soon as we save a changed version of the file.
 When we make mistakes, Hugo will display a descriptive error message on its console and in the browser (if Hugo’s server is providing the pages).

 [^1]: The templates for the file generation with `hugo new` reside in the folder {$archetypes}.